Xemota/Latex-production/README.md

  location on the current page (X and Y).
 Take care to write a number between 0 and 1 for these parameters.
 The third one allows to resize the width of the text.
 The last one allows to contain the text under this form : \texttt{your text}.
-You can use the method "NCModularFONTsize" to modify the size of the font (for more explanation, please to refer to this function below in this file).
+You can use the method "NCModularFONTsize" to modify the font size (for more explanation, please to refer to this function above in this file).